connorgmeehan/cgm.codes/blog/koala_n_joey/index.md

     { "name" : "getting user feedback", "link":"" }
   ],
   "duration": "3 months",
   "description": "Aged care sucks.
 With a royal commission currently being conducted into the level of care on   top of exorbitant costs for the government and the individual, the industry was due for a reboot.
-Koala & Joey are two apps design to eliviate some of these issues, by enabling volunteers to easily get involved with senior citizens in need.", }
+Koala & Joey are two apps design to eliviate some of these issues, by enabling volunteers to easily get involved senior citizens in need."
+}
 ---
 ## 1. Brief & Objective